 *Disclosure* The Craft Booth does participate in affiliate programs.
 When you make a purchase via my site, I do earn a small commission.
 Rest assured however that I would never recommend a product or service that I haven't or wouldn't personally use.
 You can view our full policies here.

-We spend a lot of time focusing on craft fairs and trade shows, but what about other ideas for how to expand your craft business and increase sales?
 Here are a few great ideas for broadening your horizons beyond just selling at craft shows.
-Successful craft business ideas include consigning, selling services and not just products, and even teaching.
+Successful handmade business ideas include consigning, selling services and not just products, and even teaching.

 Craft Business Opportunities